rezebrahimi/page/index.markdown

 ---
 [//]: ## Biography
 <div class="wrapper" style="border-bottom: 1px solid $grey-color-light">
 	<p style="margin-top: -25px"><span style="font-weight: bold">About me: </span>I am an assistant professor at School of Information Systems and Management (SISM) at the University of South Florida.
 I received my PhD in Information Systems from the University of Arizona, where I was a research assistant at the Artifiical Intelligence (AI) Lab conducted by Regents’ Professor Hsinchun Chen.
-In 2016, I received a Master of Computer Science degree from Concordia University in Montreal, Canada.
-My thesis leveraged crime data mining to enhance juveniles cyberspace safety.
-I also interned with SAP as a data and software engineer, analyzing e-Commerce user behavior.</p>
+In 2016, I received my Master's in Computer Science from Concordia University in Montreal, Canada.
+My Ph.D.
+Thesis targets two interconnected research areas: Security of AI and AI for Security.
+My Master's thesis leveraged crime data mining to enhance juveniles safety in cyberspace.</p>
 	<p style="margin-bottom: 10px"><span style="font-weight: bold">Research: </span>My current research interest is mainly focused on AI-enabled data analytics using a wide range of statistical learning theories, including Transductive Learning, Transfer Learning, Adversarial Learning, and Reinforcement Learning.
 My work has appeared in journals including <span style="font-style: italic"> MIS Quarterly (MISQ), Journal of Management Information Systems (JMIS), Digital Forensics, Applied Artificial Intelligence</span>; at conferences, such as IEEE Security & Privacy and IEEE ISI; and, as a chapter in the book “Data Mining Trends and Applications in Criminal Science and Investigations.”</p>
 </div>